- Obsessive-compulsive disorder is a relatively common mental disorder

 OCD sufferers could see their GP who could refer them to a local psychological therapies service if necessary, he said.
 There was also helpful information available from OCD-UK, the national OCD charity, run by and for people with experience of OCD.

-The Priory Group is the leading provider of behavioural care in the UK, caring for around 30,000 people a year for conditions including depression, anxiety, drugs and alcohol addiction, eating disorders and self-harming.
-The Group is organised into four divisions – healthcare, education and children’s services, adult care and the Middle East.
-The Priory Group is owned by NASDAQ-listed Acadia Healthcare, which is recognised as a global leader in behavioural health.
+Priory is the leading provider of behavioural care in the UK, caring for around 30,000 people a year for conditions including depression, anxiety, drugs and alcohol addiction, eating disorders and self-harming.
+Prioryis organised into three divisions – healthcare, education and children’s services, and adult care.